Fragmented eigenstate thermalization versus robust integrability in long-range models: Degenerate perturbation theory: Why a certain class gives chaos while others retain integrability?

 \section{Degenerate perturbation theory: Why a certain class gives chaos while others retain integrability?}

-In this section, we provide a first-principles explanation for the emergence of either integrability or chaos in the cases of class (i), class (ii), and class (iii) perturbations.
+In this section, we provide a first-principles explanation for the emergence of either integrability or chaos in the cases of (i) non-extensive, (ii) extensive one-body, and (iii) extensive two-body perturbations.
 To this end, we employ degenerate perturbation theory with the setup

-where \(\hat{H}^{\alpha=0}\) is the unperturbed Hamiltonian as given in Eq.~(2) of the main text, and \(\hat{V}\) denotes the perturbation belonging to one of the classes discussed previously.
-As outlined earlier, the unperturbed Hamiltonian \(\hat{H}^{\alpha=0}\), owing to its \(SU(2)\) symmetry, exhibits a highly degenerate density of states (DOS), organized into bands labeled by the total spin quantum number \(s\).
-The method for analyzing the effect of perturbations is as follows: \begin{itemize} \item First, we pin down the symmetries of the Hamiltonian $\hat{H}$ (perturbation included) and we numerically obtain the spectrum of the unperturbed Hamiltonian $\hat{H}^{\alpha=0}$ in a symmetry-resolved manner.
+where $\hat{H}^{\alpha=0}$ is the unperturbed Hamiltonian as given in Eq.~(2) of the main text, and $\hat{V}$ denotes the perturbation belonging to one of the three classes above.
+The method for analyzing the effect of the perturbations is as follows: \begin{itemize} \item First, we pin down the symmetries of the Hamiltonian $\hat{H}$ (perturbation included) and numerically obtain the spectrum of the unperturbed Hamiltonian $\hat{H}^{\alpha=0}$ in a symmetry-resolved manner.

-\item Next, we numerically identify the most populated energy band in the DOS of \(\hat{H}^{\alpha=0}\), with energy \(E_0\), and restrict our analysis to the corresponding eigenstates \(\{ | m_0 \rangle \}\) within this band.
+\item Next, we numerically identify the most populated energy band in the DOS of $\hat{H}^{\alpha=0}$, with energy $E_{n_0}$, and restrict our analysis to the corresponding eigenstates $\{ | n_0 \rangle \}$ within this band.

-\item For each pair of states \(|m_0\rangle\), \(|n_0\rangle\) in this band, we compute the matrix elements of the perturbation: \(\langle m_0 | \hat{V} | n_0 \rangle\).
+\item For each pair of states $|m_0\rangle$, $|n_0\rangle$ in this band, we compute the matrix elements of the perturbation, $\langle m_0 | \hat{V} | n_0 \rangle$.

 \item We diagonalize this perturbation matrix.
-The resulting eigenvalues \(\{ \lambda_{n_0}^i \}\) yield the first-order energy corrections as \(E_{n}^i = E_{n_0} + \lambda_{n_0}^i\). \end{itemize}
+The resulting eigenvalues $\{ \lambda_{n_0}^i \}$ yield the first-order energy corrections as $E_{n}^i = E_{n_0} + \lambda_{n_0}^i$. \end{itemize}

-If most of the eigenvalues \(\lambda_i\) vanish, the degeneracy is largely preserved, indicating integrability.
-If the eigenvalues are non-zero but exhibit degeneracies or clustering, the original band splits into multiple subbands, and the system retains integrable features.
-On the other hand, if the degeneracy is completely lifted, one must analyze the statistics of the corrected energy levels: the presence of level repulsion indicates the emergence of chaos, while level attraction or clustering suggests persistent integrability.
+If most of the eigenvalues $\lambda^i_{n_0}$ vanish, the degeneracy is largely preserved, indicating integrability.
+If the eigenvalues are non-zero but exhibit degeneracies or clustering, the original band splits into multiple subbands, and the system may retain integrable features.
+On the other hand, if the degeneracy is lifted, the analysis of level statistics determines whether the system is chaotic (level repulsion) or not.
+In the next subsections, we consider the three classes separately.